dan-t/rusty-tags/README.md

     $ git checkout stable
     $ export RUST_SRC_PATH=/home/you/rust/src/   # should be defined in your ~/.bashrc

-Using `rustup` is the recommended way, because the you will automatically get the correct standard library tags of the currently used compiler version.
+Using `rustup` is the recommended way, because then you will automatically get the correct standard library tags for the currently used compiler version.

 Configuration
 =============